romaonthego/RETableViewManager/README.md

 # RETableViewManager

-Data driven content manager for UITableView.
-It allows to manage content of UITableView with ease, both forms and lists.
+Data driven content manager for `UITableView`.
+It allows to manage content of `UITableView` with ease, both forms and lists.
 In its core `RETableViewManager` supports reusable cells based on corresponding data object class.

 The general idea is to allow developers use their own `UITableView` and `UITableViewController` instances,